-Thurs., May 20 Escalante Grand Staircase | Boulder Mountain | Torrey
+Sat., Sept.
+24 Escalante Grand Staircase | Boulder Mountain | Torrey

 Today's journey provides expansive vistas as we drive up and over Boulder Mountain, one of the top scenic drives in Utah.
 We leave Bryce, passing through Escalante, seeing some of the vistas that comprise the Grand Staircase National Monument.
-At Calf Creek we enjoy a picnic, and hike for a few hours.
-Avid walkers may reach the Falls at the end; naturalists can amble finding songbirds in the willows, framing scenic photos, and possibly fledged young of the canyon's nesting Peregrines.
-Watch for American Dippers in the creek.
+At Calf Creek we enjoy a picnic and hike for a few hours.
+Avid walkers may reach the falls at the end; naturalists can amble, framing photos and finding songbirds in the willows and possibly fledged young of the canyon's nesting Peregrines.
+Watch for American Dipper in the creek.

 From here the road gets wild, crossing massive sandstone features and climbing in elevation.
-Enjoy some photo stops that are memorable - perhaps spy Golden Eagle or soaring Northern Goshawk!
+Enjoy some photo stops that are memorable-perhaps spy Golden Eagle or soaring Northern Goshawk!